Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 ### 12.2 Tier 1 — Weekly Recognition (Zero Cost)

-Every Friday PDMO meeting includes a **"Team Highlight"** — one specific shoutout for a team or individual that exemplified the SLA/KPI standards that week.
+Every Tuesday PDMO meeting includes a **"Team Highlight"** — one specific shoutout for a team or individual that exemplified the SLA/KPI standards that week.

 This is posted in the team channel after the meeting.